jystio/jystio.github.io/content/location.md

 Both food and the dance floor will start promptly at 1830 (so definitely don't be later than that!).

 As we're in London, we do have a curfew.
-All music will stop at 2330, but the party will continue on at X - please join us if you feel up to it!
+All music will stop at 2330.

 ---